What To Do With Old Glasses: All UK Recycling Options ♻️

 So far, over £675k has been generated from the salvage of recycled materials, with over £486k donated to sight-related charitable causes.

-Recycle Your Glasses By Post With Retrospecced
+Recycle By Post With Retrospecced

 Another handy way to recycle your glasses by post is with Retrospecced – a social enterprise that specialises in selling retro and vintage glasses.
 A 20% share of the profits made from selling the glasses is donated to Vision Action – a global eyesight care charity – and the Lions Clubs International.

 Retrospecced takes any old designer spectacles, as well as any antique or retro spectacles that you may have found in the back of a drawer.
-The frames have to be in pristine condition – the lenses not so much as they will be reglazed to match the buyer’s prescription.
+The frames have to be in pristine condition – the lenses not so much, as they will be reglazed to match the buyer’s prescription.

 For each pair that Retrospecced is able to use, you’ll receive a £5 voucher towards your next purchase from Retrospecced.